Killer Instinct (1994 video game)

-Killer Instinct is a fighting video game developed by Rare and published by Midway.
-It was released as an arcade game in the fall of 1994 and, the following year, ported to the Super Nintendo Entertainment System (SNES) and the Game Boy.
+Killer Instinct is a 1994 fighting game developed by Rare and published by Nintendo.
+It was originally released for arcades by Midway in October 1994, and ported to both the Super Nintendo Entertainment System and the Game Boy the following year.
 The game's plot involves an all-powerful corporation organizing a fighting tournament.
 The story was adapted in a limited comic book series published under the short-lived Acclaim Comics imprint.

-According to Ken Lobb, the groundwork for Killer Instinct started as a Namco fighting game project in the early planning stages titled "Melee" (which itself later became Weaponlord) during his time at Namco.
-Aspects of Killer Instinct's core gameplay were influenced from SNK fighting games, namely both the World Heroes series and the Fatal Fury series.

-Killer Instinct featured more detailed graphics and more diverse characters than any other games of its genre as well as some gameplay elements unique to fighting games of the time.
+According to Ken Lobb, during his time at Namco, the groundwork for Killer Instinct started as a Namco's fighting game project in the early planning stages, titled Melee (which itself later became Weaponlord).
+Aspects of Killer Instincts core gameplay were influenced from SNK fighting games, namely both the World Heroes and the Fatal Fury series, particularly the characters Kim Dragon and Kim Kaphwan.Killer Instinct featured more detailed graphics and more diverse characters than any other games of its genre as well as some gameplay elements unique to fighting games of the time.
 Instead of fighting enemies in best-of-three-rounds bouts, each player has two life bars.
 The player that depletes the other player's life bars first wins the match.
 The game also introduced "auto-doubles", a feature which allows players to press a certain sequence of buttons to make characters automatically perform combos on opponents.
 Also featured in the game are "combo breakers", special defensive moves that can interrupt combos.

-A critical and commercial success, Killer Instinct was followed by a sequel, the 1996 arcade game Killer Instinct 2, later ported to the Nintendo 64 as Killer Instinct Gold, as well as a new 2013 game rebooting the franchise, serving as a launch title for Xbox One.
-A port of the original game is included with the 2013 game under the title Killer Instinct Classic.
+A critical and commercial success, Killer Instinct was followed by a sequel, the 1996 arcade game Killer Instinct 2, later ported to the Nintendo 64 as Killer Instinct Gold.
+After Microsoft acquired the franchise alongside developer Rare, a new 2013 game rebooting the franchise was released, serving as a launch title for the Xbox One.
+An emulated version of the original game is included with the 2013 game, under the title Killer Instinct Classic.
+The SNES version of the game was re-released on the Nintendo Classics service on February 21, 2024.
 Retrospective lists by various publications included it among the best fighting games of all time.